 39 ¼ x 31 ¾ inches

-Museum purchase with funds provided by
+Museum purchase funded by the

-the Agnes Cullen Arnold Endowment Fund
+Agnes Cullen Arnold Endowment Fund

 In this striking portrait of his student Olga Merson, Henri Matisse does not convey her personality through conventional means such as costume or gesture.
 Instead, he reveals the physical struggle of his painting process.